chronos-tachyon/roxy/configuration.md

 }
 ```

 The `"<name>"` key is a unique identifier for this target configuration.
+The name must
+consist of letters, numbers, or the punctuation characters `_`, `.`, `+`, and `-`.
+The
+name cannot begin with a number or punctuation, nor can it end with punctuation, nor can
+two punctuation characters appear next to each other.

 The `"type"` field selects which target type to use for this target configuration:

 * `"fs"` serves static content out of the local filesystem
 * `"http"` provides reverse proxying to one or more hosts via HTTP (with or without TLS)
 * `"grpc"` provides reverse proxying to one or more hosts via gRPC (with or without TLS)